tofusoup429/camera/README.md

 yarn add @tofusoup429/camera
 ```

-## hooks and component
+## hooks and components in this module
-### useMobileCameraFullScreen
-This is a custom-hook that handles web APIs of camera.
-Currently ready and expected modules are as follows
 | name | type  | ready  | description  |
 | ------- | --- | --- |---------------------------------------------|
 | useMobileCameraFullScreen | hook |true| This handle web-api of camera to take full-screen-viewed camaer on mobile-browser, imitating full-screened camera view on mobile application |
 | MobileCameraFullScreen | component |false| This renders camera-view on full-screen on a mobile browser |

+### useMobileCameraFullScreen
+This is a custom-hook that handles web APIs of camera.
+Currently ready and expected modules are as follows

 1.paramaters => non